In this guide we will discuss how to use meditation for perfectionism.

 - Begin to breathe into your diaphragm.
 Simply observe your breath as it moves through your body, into your diaphragm and out.
 Do not try to breathe perfectly.
 If you experience thoughts like “I’m doing this wrong”, just observe the thought and let it pass.
 The aim is to simply observe the moment with a non-judgmental attitude.

 - Now remember one time when you did something incorrectly (or not perfectly).
+Visualize this scenario happening now in your mind’s eye.
 If thoughts come to mind, again, let them come and go without fighting or resisting them.

 - Say to yourself, “I accept my mistakes.
 I’m just human.
 I’m okay just the way I am.”

 - Now imagine another person saying to you, “I accept you just the way you are.”

 - Now imagine another person making the same mistake.
 Imagine saying to them, “I accept you just the way you are.”

 - Return to step three and continue to bring to mind mistakes and to accept them.
 Do this for twenty minutes.

 As a meditation teacher, many people have asked me about using meditation for perfectionism.

 Meditation helps us to slow down and to change negative thoughts.
 Meditation can help perfectionists to realise that they don’t always need to be perfect.
 And that, in turn, can reduce stress and anxiety.